 Homosassa Inshore Fishing Report with Captain Toney

-High incoming tide will be in the afternoon this weekend.
+High incoming tide will be midday this weekend.